 If you plan to control your phone from your earbuds, then we suggest looking for “touch” controls.
 These controls don’t use any clicky buttons, so you don’t have to push your finger into your ear just to pause or play tracks.
 Similarly, headphones like the AirPods Pro have the controls in the “stem,” so they’re easier to use.

-Jabra Elite 75t Earbuds – Alexa Enabled, True Wireless Earbuds with Charging Case, Titanium Black – Bluetooth Earbuds with a More Comfortable, Secure Fit, Long Battery Life and Great Sound Quality
+Jabra Elite 75t– True Wireless Earbuds with Charging Case, Titanium Black – Active Noise Cancelling Bluetooth Earbuds with a Comfortable, Secure Fit, Long Battery Life, Great Sound

 The Jabra Elite 75ts are the best sounding earbuds on the market.
 They also have a 28-hour total battery life, EQ options, and a decent "transparency" mode.